thetanz/cloudflare-email-security/README.md

 9) Create a custom DKIM record for all domains that are not configured
 10) Enable DNSSEC for all domains that are not configured

+The API_KEY will need to be created in Cloudflare before running any of the commands below.
+You will require DNS Read / Write ability across the zones (domain names) you want to review and manage.

 Acceptable commandline options are shown below.